commontoolsinc/labs/rfcs/2024-05-19-on-demand-isolated-component.md

 Wasm Components in their raw form are portable.
 When we polyfill the component, we generate binary artifacts that target a specific platform (distinguished mainly by the properties of its Wasm runtime).
 Therefor, the number of artifacts that must be produced to support a single target is multiplied by the number of targets we are interested in supporting.

 Additionally, once polyfilled the Wasm Component effectively consists of many files (the basic Hello World becomes 5 essential files, or 23 if you include all the TypeScript definition files).
 This makes them cumbersome to deliver as compared to a single Wasm Component.

+**JavaScript Wasm Components inline a whole JS VM.
+Won't this take up a lot of space in cache?**

+Yes.
+Each instance of the JS VM equals about 8MB of Wasm.
+There are strategies we might explore that may enable code-sharing under certain circumstances.
+But, for now this problem will remain unaddressed.

 ## Milestones